“I’m going to pass out the minute I walk through the door. I’ll be panicking, crying, or shaking uncontrollably.”

 Many people have a fear of losing control and/or making a fool out of themselves if they managed to visit a dentist.
 You may be worried about crying uncontrollably, or fainting, or having a panic attack.

-Other people are not so much scared of losing control or making a fool out of themselves, but are deathly afraid of panic attacks themselves.
-This is sometimes referred to as “panic disorder” (a term I don’t particularly like), and you would experience this in other situations as well – not just dentist-related.
-If you fear having panic attacks, go to our panic attacks page!
+Other people are not so much scared of losing control or making a fool out of themselves, but are deathly afraid of panic attacks themselves (in other situations as well – not just dentist-related).
+If you fear having panic attacks, also visit our panic attacks page!

-If you’re scared of crying uncontrollably, fainting, or having a panic attack, it’s probably because you’re trying to be too brave!
+If you’re scared of crying uncontrollably, fainting, or panicking, it may be because you’re trying to be too brave.

-Don’t try and suppress your fears, but express them openly instead.
-You may find that accepting the anxiety and just going with the experience actually reduces your sense of panic.
-Fighting anxiety tends to add fuel to the fire.
-Keep in mind that you’re not dealing with a life-or-death situation, even though it might feel like that right now – the reality is that you’re free to leave anytime should you not feel comfortable with the situation.
+Keep in mind that you’re not dealing with a life-or-death situation, even though it might feel like one right now – the reality is that you’re free to leave anytime should you not feel comfortable.

-It’s OK to be bawling your eyes out or to be shaking like a leaf – if a dentist reacts negatively, at least you’ll know it’s not the right one for you.
+It’s OK to be bawling your eyes out or to be shaking like a leaf – if a dentist reacts negatively, at least you’ll know they’re not the right one for you.
 It may help you to put yourself into the dentist’s shoes – how would you react if someone who’s clearly extremely frightened and upset arrived at your practice?
-I’d like to think with compassion and understanding.
-If you should be unfortunate enough to meet a dentist who is clearly unsympathetic or even thinks it funny, run!
-There are tons of dentists out there who treat people the way they would like to be treated themselves.
+One would like to think with compassion and understanding.

-Frequently, dental phobia sufferers are under the impression that they have to “please” dentists by playing the perfect patient.
+Frequently, people are under the impression that they have to please potential dentists by playing the perfect patient.
 Not so!
-Nobody condones aggressive behaviour, but you’re perfectly entitled to have a panic attack, cry, or whatever takes your fancy.
+While aggressive behaviour is definitely a no-no, you’re perfectly entitled to have a panic attack, cry, or whatever else takes your fancy.

 Communication is the key!

-Dentists are not mind-readers – and the most common complaint from dentists regarding phobic patients is that they won’t let them know what they’re scared of, or when they’re feeling scared.
+Dentists are not mind-readers – and the most common complaint from dentists regarding apprehensive patients is that they won’t let them know what they’re scared of, or when they’re feeling scared.

-The main reason why even very caring dentists find phobic patients stressful is that they won’t let them know what’s going on in their heads.
-So – whenever there’s something you’re worried or fearful about, no matter how mundane, please let your dentist know about it.
-Your dentist cannot put your fears at rest unless s/he knows what your fears are.
+A major reason why even very caring dentists can find nervous patients stressful is that they won’t let them know what’s going on in their heads.
+So when there’s something you’re worried or fearful about, no matter how mundane, please let your dentist know about it.
+Your dentist cannot put your fears at rest unless s/he knows what they are.